base4nfdi/pid4nfdi/content/services/metadata-support-assessment.md

 type: landing

 sections:

   - block: markdown
     content:
+      title: Metadata Support and Assessment
       text: |
-        {.flex-row-reverse}
         Metadata is essentially *data about data*, providing descriptive information that helps in organizing, finding, and understanding resources.
 Therefore, metadata support (creating, managing and maintaining metadata) and metadata assessment (evaluating the quality and effectiveness of metadata, and its adherence to standards) are crucial for managing and utilizing digital resources such as research data effectively.
 Most important is that data is FAIR, which means that the data – and its metadata – meet the [FAIR principles](https://www.go-fair.org/fair-principles/), so that data is **F**indable, **A**ccessible, **I**nteroperable and **R**eusable.
 Persistent identifiers (PIDs) play a crucial role in making data FAIR, as outlined in the principles themselves and the [FAIR principles' interpretation by the GO FAIR community](https://www.gofair.foundation/interpretation).
-      title: Metadata Support and Assessment

     design:
-      columns: '2'
+      columns: '3'

   - block: markdown
     content: